Frequently Asked Questions / Pricing

 A: We highly recommend using a soft surface like a wood or bamboo cutting board.
 Plastic boards are also acceptable.
 Avoid using glass, stone, or ceramic cutting boards, as these will dull your knife edge very quickly.

-Q: Can you repair damaged knives (e.g., chipped tips, bent blades)?
+Q: Can you repair damaged knives (e.g., chipped tips, bent and broken blades)?